 Electronic Prescribing for Controlled Substances (EPCS) mandates are helping to address the opioid epidemic and reduce the abuse of prescription drugs.
-The SUPPORT for Patients and Communities Act, signed into federal law in October 2018, requires, that by January 1, 2021, all controlled substance drugs under Medicare Part D be electronically prescribed and received by the filling pharmacy.
+The SUPPORT for Patients and Communities Act, signed into federal law in October 2018, requires that all controlled substance drugs under Medicare Part D be electronically prescribed and received by the filling pharmacy.
+The compliance deadline was extended to January 1, 2022.

 EPCS can help reduce fraud and abuse of controlled substances, as it is a Drug Enforcement Agency (DEA)-certified solution mandated at the state level that requires identity proofing to ensure that only an authorized prescriber is issuing prescriptions.
 It has the potential to help reduce medication errors, prescription theft, and forgery, and helps ensure prescriptions are securely transmitted from provider to retail or mail-order pharmacies.